Green Tourism – Policy

 - switching our cleaning materials to environmentally friendly supplies and moving to a green tariff for electricity, two issues that have proved more difficult for us

 - researching and writing a further guide to exploring the Broads National Park, based on walking

-- building a new energy efficient, eco-friendly Reception, Information Centre, Coffee Shop and Bike Hire centre, replacing our most energy inefficient building
+- the building of our new energy efficient, eco-friendly, BASECAMP Reception, Information Centre, Coffee Shop etc and Bike Hire centre, replacing our most energy inefficient timber buildings.